Nissan Skyline GT-R: History of the brand

-First generation (1969–1972)
+First generation (C10; 1969–1972)

 The first Skyline GT-R, known by the internal Nissan designation of PGC10, was introduced on 4 February 1969, and was exclusive to Japanese Nissan dealership network called Nissan Prince Store when the Prince company was integrated into Nissan operations in 1966.
-It was available originally as a four-door sedan after a public debut at the October 1968 Tokyo Motor Show.
-It was advertised alongside the Nissan R380 racecar to showcase the Skyline's racing heritage.
+It was available originally as a four-door sedan after a public debut at the October 1968 Tokyo Motor Show as the Skyline 2000GT.
+It was advertised alongside the R380 racecar to showcase the Skyline's racing heritage.
 It was equipped with the 2.0 L DOHC S20 Inline-six engine rated at 119 kW at 7,000 rpm and 130 lbft at 5,600 rpm.
 Power was delivered to the rear wheels by a 5-speed manual transmission and the car was equipped with a limited-slip differential.
 The first Skyline GT-R rode on a semi-trailing arm strut suspension.
 The braking system consisted of disc brakes at the front and drum brakes at the rear.

-It was available in a coupé bodystyle in March 1971 with the chassis code KPGC10.
+In October 1970, a minor change to the base Skyline introduced a two-door coupé bodystyle with the chassis code KPGC10.
+Aside from the changes made to the C10 series as a whole, the only changes specific to the KPGC10 model from the PGC10 included the addition of black FRP overbumpers to the rear wheel arches, a change from bullet-shaped to Talbot- shaped wing mirrors, and a redesigned front grille.

 The interior of the car was very basic and featured racing bucket seats and a three-spoke steering wheel along with wood inserts.
 The pedals were finished in aluminium.

 A popular name for the PGC and KPGC10 Skyline GT-R was Hakosuka, which combines the Japanese word for box ("hako" or ハコ) and the pronounced abbreviation of skyline ("Suka" or スカ as in スカイライン or "sukairain").

-A total of 1,945 PGC and KPGC10 Skyline GT-Rs were produced.
+A total of 832 PGC10 and 1,197 KPGC10 Skyline GT-Rs were produced.